kryptokall/kryptokall/README.md

 👩‍💻 Currently working at SONDA IT.

 🌎 I speak Portuguese (native), english (advanced) and spanish (beginner).
-I'm also learing Turkish as a hobby.
+I'm also learning Turkish as a hobby.

 🧠 Right now I'm focused on learning JAVA.